The Babe Ruth Story: Critical

 John McCarten of The New Yorker also panned the film, calling it "soggy with bathos" and writing that Bendix "handles a bat as if it were as hard to manipulate as a barrel stave.
 Even with a putty nose, Mr. Bendix resembles Mr. Ruth not at all, and he certainly does the hitter an injustice by representing him as a kind of Neanderthal fellow."
 Otis Guernsey Jr. of the New York Herald Tribune wrote that the movie "has been sentimentalized out of all possibility of stimulating film biography.
 It would be hard to find a more colorful American figure than the Babe for motion picture documentation and it would be difficult to do a worse job with him than has been done here."

 The Monthly Film Bulletin of Britain wrote: "This film illustrates the American habit of canonizing baseball players, for apparently Babe Ruth did not only perform remarkable feats on the field, but could also perform miracles by curing the sick and the crippled.
 This power is demonstrated four times in the film, each in an increasingly embarrassing manner, and William Bendix portrays Babe Ruth as a half-witted giant without any redeeming pathos."

 More recent assessments have been overwhelmingly negative.
 The Providence Journal writes that it "turns up on nearly every list of the worst movies ever made, with good reason".
 In an interview with Dan Shaughnessy of The Boston Globe, Ted Williams called The Babe Ruth Story "the worst movie I ever saw", while The Washington Times stated that the film "stands as possibly the worst movie ever made".
 The film has been called one of the worst sports films ever by Newsday and The A.V.
 Club, and called one of the worst biopics by Moviefone and Spike.
 Michael Sauter included it in his book The Worst Movies of All Time, and Leonard Maltin called it "perfectly dreadful".

+Ruth's daughter called the film "nothing more than another money-making scheme dreamed up by the carpetbaggers who masqueraded as my father's friends."
+She felt "the main concern was to release the film before he died" and his second wife Claire "was as much to blame as anyone because she approved everything in the film not my father...
+It looked more like The Claire Ruth Story than The Babe Ruth Story...
+The stilted dialogue, contrived scenes and stereotypical characters made the film for laughable than watchable."

 Box office

 According to Variety, The Babe Ruth Story earned an estimated $2.4 million in U.S. theatrical rentals for 1948.
+It was the most popular film in the history of Allied Artists until taken over by Riot in Cell Block 11.
+However Variety claimed in April 1949 that the film only made a small profit.

+The film was released in Japan owing to Ruth's popularity there.